How to Install a Deck Ledger Board

 Step 1 - Measuring and marking

 Mark the position at the top of your deck against the existing siding of your home.
-This should be about 1 to 2 inches below the interior door seal.
-You do not want to allow for too much distance as water, ice or snow may build up and leak into the door seal.
+This should be about one to two inches below the interior door seal.
+You do not want to allow for too much distance as water, ice, or snow may build up and leak into the door seal.

 Step 2 - More Measuring

 Draw a line that indicates the full length of your new deck.
 Make sure to allow for the combined thicknesses of the decking board as well as the width of the ledger board that will be attached to your exterior wall.

 For our example, we are using 2x10 pieces of treated lumber for our ledger board.
 Therefore, we would need to measure 1-1/2 inches for the deck boards and an additional 9-1/2 inches for the ledger board which would be 11 inches total.
 Next, use a chalk line to create a straight line between the two major points.

 Use your circular saw to cut along the lines you drew and cut out the siding from the house.
 Make sure to set the thickness of your blade to just enough to cut only the siding.
 Then use hammers or a pry bar to remove the siding from your house between the two marked lines.

 Place the ledger board so that the lower edge of the ledger board is properly aligned with the lower edge of the cut siding.
 You can use a couple of 16 penny nails that are partially driven in to hold the ledger board in place.
 These nails are temporary, so make sure not to drive them in all the way.